 The beach itself runs parallel to Ocean Boulevard, where there is ample free parking for you and your family.
-You can park your car and visit one of the best beaches in Coronado, California, or you can feel free to book a room at the Hotel del Coronado and simply walk to the beach yourself!
+You can park your car and visit one of the best beaches in Coronado, California, or you can book a room at the Hotel del Coronado and walk to the beach yourself!

-For science buffs, you can also explore the tide pools left behind by the low tide, or you can light up a bonfire at one of the many fire pits located on the beach.
+For science buffs, you can also explore the tide pools left behind by the low tide or light up a bonfire at one of the many fire pits on the beach.
 Visit their website for more information on visiting, where to park, and other nearby attractions.

 16. Visit The Many Parks in Coronado

 Address: Centennial Park – Spreckels Park – Tidelands Park – Coronado, CA 92118